Skip to content

 • Track power operations in progress

-• Identify stuck power transitions
+• Identify specific servers with stuck power transitions

 • Energy consumption estimation